 Makely History, Family Crest & Coats of Arms

 The name Makely reached English shores for the first time with the ancestors of the Makely family as they migrated following the Norman Conquest of 1066.
 The Makely family lived in Lincolnshire, where they held a family seat at Claye.
+The place name literally means "dweller at the clayey place."

 Early Origins of the Makely family